Gilded Age: Industrial and technological changes

-Technical advances
+Technological advances

-The Gilded Age was a period of economic growth as the United States jumped to the lead in industrialization ahead of Britain.
+The era was a period of economic growth as the United States jumped to the lead in industrialization ahead of Britain.
 The nation was rapidly expanding its economy into new areas, especially heavy industry like factories, railroads, and coal mining.
-In 1869, the first transcontinental railroad opened up the far-west mining and ranching regions.
+In 1869, the first transcontinental railroad opened up mining and ranching in the Western United States.
 Travel from New York to San Francisco then took six days instead of six months.
 Railroad track mileage tripled from 1860 to 1880, and then doubled again by 1920.
 The new track linked formerly isolated areas with larger markets and allowed for the rise of commercial farming, ranching, and mining, creating a truly national marketplace.
-American steel production rose to surpass the combined totals of Britain, Germany, and France.
+Steel production rose to surpass the combined totals of Britain, Germany, and France.

 Investors in London and Paris poured money into the railroads through the American financial market centered in Wall Street.
 By 1900, the process of economic concentration had extended into most branches of industry—a few large corporations, called "trusts", dominated in steel, oil, sugar, meat, and farm machinery.
 Through vertical integration these trusts were able to control each aspect of the production of a specific good, ensuring that the profits made on the finished product were maximized and prices minimized, and by controlling access to the raw materials, prevented other companies from being able to compete in the marketplace.
 Several monopolies—most famously Standard Oil—came to dominate their markets by keeping prices low when competitors appeared; they grew at a rate four times faster than that of the competitive sectors.